DavidPareti/Orders-News_Wanu-app/README.md

 # My Wanu app components
-Wanu is a PWA created for a school project for the Mohole school, I took care of the orders (ordini) section and the news section
+Wanu is a PWA created for a school project for the Mohole school, I took care of the orders (ordini) section and the news section.

+Find the complete app here:(https://scuola.mohole.it/)
 ## Orders (ordini)

 For the creation of the orders section I made 4 components: